 Identification of oil-water and gas-water contacts | Yes | No |

-Measurement of “virtual boreholes” | Yes | No |
+Measurement of “Virtual Boreholes” | Yes | No |

-Estimation of probable reserves of hydrocarbons | Yes | No |
+Estimation of probable petroleum initially-in place | Yes | Yes |

-Selection of locations for drilling points | Yes | Yes |
+Selection of locations for drilling sites | Yes | Yes |

 Survey in any climate and geological conditions | Yes | No |